NielsLeenheer/WebSerialBarcodeScanner/README.md

     barcodeScanner.disconnect();

+## Events

+Once connected you can use listen for the following events to receive data from the barcode scanner.

 ### Scanning barcodes

 Whenever the libary detects a barcode, it will send out a `barcode` event that you can listen for.